Analytify/wp-analytify/readme.txt

 == Changelog ==

+= 2.0.9 - 2017-02-07 =
+* bugfix: Fatal error on fetching profiles.
+* Enhancement: WPML Compatible and Translation ready.
+Updated .POT file with new content.

 = 2.0.8 - 2017-01-12 =
 * New Feature in Email addon: Add Agency logo in email notifications extension instead of Analytify's logo